Building Maintenance18 min read

 COO, Texas Structural Concrete

 Nick O'Linn is the Chief Operating Officer of Texas Structural Concrete with over 10 years of hands-on experience in structural concrete repair, CFRP strengthening, and infrastructure protection.
-A U.S. military veteran, Nick has led hundreds of commercial and industrial concrete restoration projects across Texas, specializing in carbon fiber reinforced polymer (CFRP) installation per ACI 440.2R guidelines, post-tensioning cable repair, and complex structural rehabilitation.
+Nick has led hundreds of commercial and industrial concrete restoration projects across Texas, specializing in carbon fiber reinforced polymer (CFRP) installation per ACI 440.2R guidelines, post-tensioning cable repair, and complex structural rehabilitation.

 Structural Concrete RepairCFRP Strengthening (ACI 440.2R)Post-Tensioning Cable RepairInfrastructure Protection